vincentdu101/6126_project_encryption_email/readme.md

 ### Start app
 mvn spring-boot:run
-*app is atarted when :" Started Application in x seconds (JVM running for x)" is displayed*
+*app is started when "Started Application in x seconds (JVM running for x)" is displayed*

 in browser, navigate to the app's homepage at localhost:8080/